Values of π(x) and Δ(x) for various x's

 The prime-counting function, π(x), may be computed analytically.
 The explicit formula for it, valid for x > 1, looks like

-\pi_{0}(x) = \operatorname{R}(x) - \sum_{\rho}\operatorname{R}(x^{\rho}) - \frac{1}{\ln x} + \frac{1}{\pi} \arctan \frac{\pi}{\ln x}
+\pi_{0}(x) = \mathrm{R}(x) - \sum_{\rho}\mathrm{R}(x^{\rho}) - \frac{1}{\ln x} + \frac{1}{\pi}\arctan\frac{\pi}{\ln x}

 where